Information for Students to Sign Up for Communication and Computing and Digital Media’s Participation Pool

 In order to participate in minimal risk/expedited review research protocols, students under the age of 18 must obtain a general written parental permission to participate in any study utilizing the subject pool for recruiting and to complete the pre-screening survey at the beginning of the quarter and have the parent/guardian permission document on file.
 Each student should then provide assent for participation in each specific research study they participate in.

-If you are not yet 18, you must have a parent sign the Parental Permission Form
+If you are not yet 18, you must have a parent sign the Parental Permission Form and submit it.

 This must happen before you can participate in any experiments.
 Once you have submitted the signed parental permission form, you can then sign up for studies that have approval to enroll students who are under 18.
 You will also need to present a copy of your parental permission form to each experimenter when you arrive, so make a copy for yourself before submitting it.